nithishkumarsaravanan/nithishkumarsaravanan/README.md

 ### 🧭 Who Am I?

-I'm **Nithishkumar**, a full-stack web developer from India, crafting functional and purpose-driven web apps.
-I love exploring the deeper side of backend development—where logic lives—and bringing interfaces to life on the frontend.
+I'm NithishKumar, a full-stack web developer from India.
+I specialize in building functional and user-friendly web applications.
+With a passion for both backend logic and frontend design, I strive to create seamless and efficient digital solutions.

-Beyond just shipping code, I believe in designing digital tools that solve real-world problems, especially in the domain of **bidding, e-commerce**, and **wholesale platforms**.
+Currently, I'm focused on projects in the bidding, e-commerce, and wholesale domains, and I'm always eager to learn and grow as a developer.

 ---